pkardas/notes/books/go/notes.md

 Each place where a declaration occurs is called a _block_.
 Variables, constants, types and functions declared outside any functions are placed in the package module.

 `:=` reuses variables that are declared in the current block.
-WHen using `:=` make sure that you don't have any variables from an outer scope on the left-hand side, unless you intend to shadow them.
+When using `:=` make sure that you don't have any variables from an outer scope on the left-hand side, unless you intend to shadow them.

 Sometimes avoid using `:=` because it may make it unclear what variables are being used.